 “True power is an integrated mind-body state in which energy flows unrestricted towards a purpose.” – Thomas Crum

-Daphne is a Coach Fellow and adjunct faculty in the George Mason University’s Coaching to Well-Being and Leadership Coach Training Program.
+Daphne is a Professional Certified Coach (PCC) as well as a Coach Fellow and adjunct faculty in George Mason University’s Coaching to Well-Being and Leadership Coach Certification Program.
 She trained in ontological coaching at the Newfield Network and completed the Advanced Coaching Program at George Mason University.
-She holds a PCC Credential from the International Coach Federation.
 A Texas native, Daphne has a B.S in Communications and Business from the University of St. Thomas in Texas.
 She is certified in multiple assessments, including the Center for Creative Leadership Benchmarks 360° Assessment, the Lominger 360° Assessment, the Leadership Circle Profile 360, the Myers-Briggs Type Indicator (MBTI), the Thomas-Kilmann Conflict Mode Instrument, SOAR (Success through Observer, Action, Results), and DiSC.

 Laura Mendelow, MA, PCC

 “A good leader inspires people to have confidence in the leader; a great leader inspires people to have confidence in themselves.” – Eleanor Roosevelt

 Laura focuses on developing dynamic leaders who are self-aware, connected and inspired to achieve great results in both organizations and at home as a parent.
 Her approach, rooted in psychology, management theories, and organizational development, focuses on the core psychological needs of people.
 She believes “when you ‘get’ people, you get results.”
 Her experience as both an external and internal consultant gives her a unique perspective in working with clients to create innovative yet sustainable results.